 The Co-Curriculum can be a great outlet in this time of isolation.
 We want to broaden your opportunities and experience, foster success and have some fun together!
 We want to provide a space for relationships to build with like-minded teachers/students/coaches and embrace this opportunity to do things a little differently.

-No. At Years 5-11, participation in the Core Program is compulsory during the regular Co-Curricular blocks which take place during the timetable.
-Year 12’s will have an option to be involved in the Core Program on Wednesday afternoons.
-Students from Years 5-12 can take part in a range of voluntary programs too.
+No. At Years 5-9, participation in the Core Program is compulsory during the regular Co-Curricular blocks which take place during the timetable.
+In Term 3, Years 10-12 students will have an option to be involved in the Core Program on Wednesday afternoons.
+Students from Years Prep-12 can take part in a range of voluntary programs too.

 Year 12’s have the freedom to engage in as much or as little of the program as they wish to.

 The Co-Curriculum has always been about complementing a student’s academic program, not distracting from it.
 During the period of home learning, we want to take the pressure off our Year 12 students and will be removing the compulsory 100 points Co-Curricular requirement.

 Having Year 12 students involved enriches our programs and we encourage that you embrace the opportunity to engage in programs and activities which really appeal to you.